apache/iceberg/format/spec.md

 Equality delete files identify deleted rows in a collection of data files by one or more column values, and may optionally contain additional columns of the deleted row.

 Equality delete files store any subset of a table's columns and use the table's field ids.
 The _delete columns_ are the columns of the delete file used to match data rows.
 Delete columns are identified by id in the delete file [metadata column `equality_ids`](#manifests).
-Float and double columns cannot be used as delete columns in equality delete files.
+The column restrictions for columns used in equality delete files are the same as those for [identifier fields](#identifier-field-ids) with the exception that optional columns and columns nested under optional structs are allowed (if a parent struct column is null it implies the leaf column is null).

 A data row is deleted if its values are equal to all delete columns for any row in an equality delete file that applies to the row's data file (see [`Scan Planning`](#scan-planning)).